mikke89/RmlUi/readme.md

 ```

 Internally, animations apply their properties on the local style of the element.
 Thus, mixing RML style attributes and animations should be avoided on the same element.

+Animations currently support full interpolation of transforms, largely following the CSS specifications.
+Additionally, interpolation support for colors, numbers, lengths, and percentages are implemented.

 Animations are very powerful coupled with transforms.
 See the animation sample project for more examples and details.